Ruthuvikas/Booking-Agent/README.md

-Here is an improved version of your README file:

 # Booking-Agent

 **Booking-Agent** is an AI-powered travel booking assistant designed to streamline the search for travel options and simplify the ticket booking process.
 The agent efficiently handles user requirements, offering a seamless booking experience.